cycleplatform/docs-portal/docs/reference/stacks/stack-variables.md

 }
 ```

-What you'll notice is that the `{{varaiable}}` will be injected into the stack file exactly how its defined in the stack.
+What you'll notice is that the `{{variable}}` will be injected into the stack file exactly how its defined in the stack.
 So for the `frontend-source-id`, it needed to be wrapped in a string (as its a string value), whereas the config is just json and thus does not need anything.

 On the portal variable defaults lives under the `variables` tab.